Blendify/blender-manual/blender_docs/manual/sculpt_paint/painting/texture_paint/introduction.rst

 ------------

-When no UV layers or texture slots can be detected, the system will display a warning and a few controls to add the relevant data in the Toolbar.
+When no UV layers or texture slots can be detected, the system will display a warning and a few controls to add the relevant data in the Tool Shelf.
-User will not be able to paint until all missing data have been added.
+You will not be able to paint until all missing data have been added.

 Add Simple UVs
    The *Add Simple UVs* does a simple cube unwrap followed by a pack operation.
    It's still recommended to make a custom unwrap.
 Add Paint Slot
-   Add a material (if missing) and/or texture slot.
+   Add a material (if missing) and/or a texture slot.
 (Todo 2.72)

 Texture Preview